To Be a Pilgrim: Textual variants

+The original words were adapted for the English Hymnal in 1906.

+Reception and usage

 For a time, Bunyan's original version was not commonly sung in churches, perhaps because of the references to "hobgoblin" and "foul fiend."
 However, one commentator has said: "Bunyan's burly song strikes a new and welcome note in our Hymnal.
 The quaint sincerity of the words stirs us out of our easygoing dull Christianity to the thrill of great adventure."
 Recent hymn books have tended to return to the original, for example, the Church of England's Common Praise and the Church of Scotland's Church Hymnary 4th Edition (Hymns of Glory, Songs of Praise).